The role of symmetry in driven propulsion at low Reynolds number: Experimental results

 In Fig.~\ref{fig:V_vs_freq}(a) the scaled propulsion velocity $U_{z}/\omega a$ of an off-plane magnetized ($\widehat{C}\widehat{P}$-odd) arc is depicted vs. the actuation frequency $\nu=\omega/2\pi$.
 At low frequencies $\nu\lesssim 1.1$~Hz the arc tumbles without any noticeable translation.
-Above the tumbling-to-wobbling transition frequency, $\nu_{\mathrm {t\mbox{-}w}}\sim 1.1$~Hz, it starts to precess and propel along the $z$-axis \cite{dynamics}.
+Above the tumbling-to-wobbling transition frequency, $\nu_{\mathrm {t\mbox{-}w}}\sim 1.1$~Hz, it starts to precess and propel along the $z$-axis.
+The fact that propulsion occurs only at $\nu>\nu_{\mathrm {t\mbox{-}w}}$, demonstrates its dependence on \emph{dynamics} rather than just symmetry.
+In Figs.~\ref{fig:parity_scheme}(e, f) the non-propulsive tumbling regime corresponds to vanishing of the angle between $\bm{e}_1$ and $\hat{\bm z}$, that is precession-free rotation around $\hat{\bm z}$.
+The regime selection at a given actuation frequency, i.e., non-propulsive tumbling vs. propulsive wobbling, depends on whether it is energetically more favorable for the angle between $\bm{e}_1$ and $\hat{\bm z}$ to vanish or to have nonzero value.
+Such energy arguments were provided in \cite{ML14a} assuming cylinder-like rotational anisotropy of the driven object.
 The direction of translation is controlled by the rotation sense of the applied magnetic field, thus the velocity of the structure in Fig.~\ref{fig:V_vs_freq}(a) is always positive.
-The velocity increases quasi-linearly with frequency, $U_z \sim \nu a\, (1-\nu_{\mathrm{t\mbox{-}w}}^2/\nu^2)$, similarly to a magnetic helix \cite{ML14a} up to $\nu \sim1.6$~Hz in excellent agreement with the theory \cite{prf17}.
+The velocity increases quasi-linearly with frequency, $U_z \sim \nu a\, (1-\nu_{\mathrm{t\mbox{-}w}}^2/\nu^2)$, similarly to a magnetic helix \cite{ML14a} up to $\nu \sim1.6$~Hz in excellent agreement with the theory (see Appendices~\ref{B} and \ref{C}).
 For frequencies $\nu \gtrsim1.6$~Hz the arc can no longer turn in-sync with the external field and exhibits asynchronous twirling accompanied by a negligible net propulsion \cite{ML14a}.